eclifford/cuked/README.md

 fun and easy.

 Cuked is an alternative to monolithic testing frameworks that trap you into proprietary abstractions and API's.
-Cuked is built from the ground to synergize CucumberJS with the other industry standard tools you know and love.
+Cuked is built from the ground to synergize CucumberJS with the other industry standard micro-libraries you know and love.

 ## Features